-Today, we’re excited to announce the availability of signup form metrics inside of Klaviyo so that you can measure the effectiveness of your signup forms.
+It is very important to look at the signup form metrics inside of your marketing automation software so that you can measure the effectiveness of your signup forms.

-Starting today, you can measure how many visitors are seeing and engaging with your Klaviyo forms within Klaviyo.
-These metrics are available in the analytics dashboard, and they include both tracked and untracked visitors to your website.
-The metrics began populating on September 18, and the four new available metrics are:
+These metrics are usually available in the analytics dashboard, and they include both tracked and untracked visitors to your website.

 - Viewed Form – Whenever a visitor views a Klaviyo form